thinktecture-labs/semantic-kernel-semanticsearch/README.md

 ## How does it work?

-- At the first run the program will download a couple of pages of the Semantic Kernel documentation.
+- At the first run, the program will download a couple of pages of the Semantic Kernel documentation (configured in `appsettings.json`).
-- For each page embeddings will be calculated using the OpenAI Embeddings model.
+- For each page, embeddings will be calculated using the [OpenAI Embeddings model](https://platform.openai.com/docs/guides/embeddings).
 - The content of the page and the embeddings are stored in a sqlite database.
 - When asked a question, embeddings will be calculated for the question.
-- The sqlite database will be searched be similar embeddings
+- The sqlite database will be searched be similar embeddings.
-- The top 2 results will be concatenated and send to OpenAI with the following prompts
+- The top 2 results will be concatenated and sent to OpenAI with the following prompts:

 ```
 Use the following pieces of context to answer the question at the end.
 If you don't know the answer, don't try to make up an answer and answer with 'I don't know'.
 Answer in the langauge that used for the question.